Writing your book, is in fact, not the hard part.

 Fortunately, social media has created incredible opportunities for us to sell our books more easily than ever before.
 We can do a lot of the promotions ourselves—and for free— without needing to rely on major publishing houses and thousands of marketing dollars.

-If you want to sell more books, which I’m sure you do, YouTube is one of the best sites you can leverage.
-And in this article, I’ll show you how.
+If you want to sell more books, which I’m sure you do, YouTube is one of the best sites you can leverage and it's not one of the commonly covered places to publish your book.
+In this article, I’ll show you how.

 In this article, you will learn:

 - How to decide which content from your book is best for YouTube